amsaren/course_materials/Biocontainers_2024/Slides/Buiding_container_images.md

 # Best practices 2/2

-- Files should always be owned by a system account (UID less than 500).
-- Ensure that sensitive files like `/etc/passwd`, `/etc/group`, and `/etc/shadow` do not contain secrets.
 - Build production containers from a definition file instead of a sandbox that has been manually changed.
 This ensures the greatest possibility of reproducibility and mitigates the “black box” effect.